 Mythology and Religion

-- Also occurs in the Bhagavad Gita: the great hero Arjuna rides into battle with the god Krishna as his charioteer.
+- Also occurs in the Bhagavad Gita: the great hero Arjuna rides into battle with God in Human Form Krishna as his charioteer.
 Krishna then spends most of the story explaining the subtle philosophy by which the battle is justified, as well as the nature of existence itself (at one point revealing his All-Knowing, Infinite and All-Powerful form to Arjuna), and most of it goes right over Arjuna's head.
 This makes this Older Than Feudalism.

 - The concept of xenia or hospitality to strangers also occurs bunches of places in ancient Greek history and mythology, making it Older Than Western Civilization.
 Zeus, in particular, was notorious for showing up to people's houses in disguise.
 Those who opened the doors and gave graciously got some eternal boon for their trouble; those who kicked him to the curb got turned into stone, hit with lightning, etc. See also "Baucis and Philemon" for one famous example.

 - In Hawai'i, there is a legend (notably similar to the Beware of Hitchhiking Ghosts legend), where a woman appears by the side of the road.
 Sometimes she is an older woman dressed in white, sometimes a younger woman dressed in red.
 Either way, it's the fire-goddess, Pele, and it's a Secret Test.
 Pick her up, and you'll be rewarded.
 Drive (or walk) by, and misfortune will befall you and/or those you care about.

 - Manannan Mac Lir, Irish god of the Ocean, is rather fond of this trope.
 In "His Three Calls to Cormac" he appears to King Cormac Mac Airt as a soldier bearing a silver branch, and tricks the king into giving him his family in exchange for the branch.